Nelson Velazquez Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs have a 4.25 team ERA that ranks 16th across all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- The Cubs surrender the eighth-fewest home runs in baseball (136 total, 1.1 per game).

-- In his last time out on Sunday against the Toronto Blue Jays, the right-hander tossed three innings, giving up eight earned runs while surrendering eight hits.
+- In his most recent appearance on Saturday against the Toronto Blue Jays, the lefty threw five innings, allowing three earned runs while surrendering six hits.

-- In 21 games this season, the 31-year-old has amassed an ERA of 5.71, with 7.9 strikeouts per nine innings.
-Opponents are hitting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.